Somatic Experiencing Therapy

 (Body Orientated Trauma Healing)

 Sessions are conducted via Zoom or Skype

 If you require more info please don’t hesitate to email or call Gemma Mallol

 - I am a Somatic Experiencing Practitioner SEP

 - I have completed the beginners, intermediate and advanced training (5 years)

 - Healing Sexual Trauma with Ariel Giarretto (March 2021)

 - Making the Invisible, Visible Trauma Healing Journey from Hauntings to Wholeness, an exploration of Transgenerational Trauma with Dr Peter Levine and Euphrasia Nyaki (November 2020)

-- Developmental Trauma with Dr Peter Levine (Switzerland, July 2015)
+- Developmental Trauma in person with Dr Peter Levine (Switzerland, July 2015)

 Each session will be 1 hour, unless agreed otherwise.